• Skip to main content

 Food items must be wrapped/contained (unless they're a naturally-occurring whole food item, like an apple or a banana).

 For example: you can't just throw a sandwich in your carry on without a wrapper, but it's totally fine if it's in a ziplock bag.
-This really isn't a big deal because because you're probably already planning to wrap loose food, but just letting you know that it's an official rule!
+This really isn't a big deal because you're probably already planning to wrap loose food, but just letting you know that it's an official rule!

 Produce items are fine on domestic Mainland flights, but generally not allowed on international flights.
 I've been on some international flights where produce was okay on the plane, but couldn't deplane with you, but I've also had produce confiscated at the airport.

 Expect to pull your food out at security.
 Although it is allowed through security, they're currently making you remove it from your bags, just like electronics and your liquids bag.
-If you have Pre-Check, they should allow you to keep your foods in your carry-on, unless it needs to be removed for additional screening.

 At smaller airports, we have been asked to remove all food from our bags even with Pre-Check.
 To make things easier, consider packing all your food in the same location, even if you rearrange things after you're through security.